 - 5 tablespoons unsalted butter melted

 - 2 (8-ounce) packages cream cheese, softened to room temperature

 - 2 tablespoons heavy cream

 - 1 tablespoon fresh ginger pulp (see notes)

 - 3 tablespoons powdered sugar, divided

 - 1/2 teaspoon ground cinnamon

-- juice and seeds from 2 passion fruits Here's How to Cut, Eat, and Juice Passion Fruit: A Photographic Guide.
+- 2 passion fruits (click here for How to Cut, Eat & Juice a Passion Fruit)

 Preheat the oven to 350 degrees F, adjust a rack to the center, and line a square (8 x 8 x 2-inch) baking pan with parchment paper.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)